 If you’ve never engaged in comprehensive financial planning with a qualified planner such as a CFP® professional, you might wonder about the process and whether it’s right for you.
 There are many misconceptions about financial planning.
 Read on to get the facts.

 A financial planner is someone who handles my RRSPs or taxes

 A comprehensive financial plan covers every area of your financial life, from investments and real estate to insurance and retirement planning.
-An appropriately qualified financial planner will guide you on how decisions about one aspect of your finances will affect other areas – and how it all affects different areas of your life.
+A professional financial planner will guide you on how decisions about one aspect of your finances will affect other areas – and how it all affects different areas of your life.
 For example, an investment decision can have tax consequences harmful to estate plans, while a decision about a child's education may affect when and how you meet your retirement goals.
 A CFP professional can help guide you toward the decisions that will help you reach your overall life goals.

 Financial planning is all about budgeting and cutting back